JardaMartan/in-room-control/README.md

 **Example:**
 `sudo ./fill_set_widget.py -c 192.168.21.136 -u apiuser -p cisco red=10 green=100 blue=60 light=on`
-(root permissions are needed for Unicorn HAT)
+(root permissions are needed for Unicorn HAT, if you want to change some other widget than "red", "green" or "blue", you can run the command without `sudo`)
-The XML format of the message sent to the codec copies the CLI command structure so for example if the CLI command to set a widget state is: `xCommand UserInterface Extensions Widget SetValue WidgetId: red Value: 128` the XML message for API POST is:
+The XML format of the message sent to the codec copies the CLI command structure.
+For example, if the CLI command to set a widget state is:
+`xCommand UserInterface Extensions Widget SetValue WidgetId: red Value: 128`
+the XML message for API POST is:
 ```
 <Command>
   <UserInterface>